c4milo/fusejs/README.md

 * https://github.com/c4milo/fusejs/blob/master/fuse.js.

-You can also take a look at the examples in:
+You can also take a look at the examples in: (TODO!)

 * https://github.com/c4milo/fusejs/tree/master/examples

 ## TODO
 * Fix signal handling, specially SIGINT.
 Whenever the filesystem is mounted and the nodejs process receives SIGINT, FUSE signal handlers don't seem to be getting called.
-* More filesystem examples
+* Filesystem examples
 * **Tests >_>**

 ## License